meaniebeanie22/meaniebeanie22.github.io/chapters/on-parole.md

 were within easy speaking distance Silver stopped.

-“You’ll make a note of this here also, doctor,” says he, “and the boy’ll tell you how I saved his life, and were deposed for it too, and you may lay to that.
+“You’ll make a note of this here also, doctor,” says he, “and the boy’ll tell you how I saved his life, and were [:deposed for it too](#silverlining), and you may lay to that.
 Doctor, when a man’s steering as near the wind as me--playing chuck-farthing with the last breath in his body, like--you wouldn’t think it too much, mayhap, to give him one good word?
 You’ll